aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/07_graphics.md

 binary cube, VASP CHGCAR, and xsf formats.
 The limits of the grid can be set in three ways.
-By giving the end-points (`x0.r`, `y0.r`, `z0.r`) and (`x1.r`, `y1.r`, `z1.r`) it is possible to build a grid from an orthogonal fragment of the system (this is only possible using the cube and bincube formats).
-The CELL keyword calculates a grid spanning the entire unit cell, which may or may not be orthogonal depending on the structure.
+By giving the end-points (`x0.r`, `y0.r`, `z0.r`) and (`x1.r`, `y1.r`, `z1.r`) it is possible to build a grid from a fragment of the system (this is only possible using the cube and bincube formats).
+In crystals, this fragment has the same shape as the unit cell.
+To write an orthogonal fragment, use the additional ORTHO keyword.
+In molecules, it is always an orthogonal fragment.
+The CELL keyword calculates a grid spanning the entire unit cell.
 GRID, MLWF, WANNIER, UNK, and PSIK has the same effect as CELL regarding the output grid geometry.

 If the end-points are given, they must be in crystallographic coordinates if the system is a periodic crystal (the structure was